Space for Artists

 How are the studios allocated?

-After studio viewings, those interested in renting the space will be considered for allocation which will be carefully considered by Wasps staff.
-We will consider the length of time an applicant has been registered for, but also:
+Studio allocation is decided by Wasps staff and we will consider the length of time an applicant has been registered for and also:

 - The artist’s studio requirements in relation to the available studio such as size, budget, natural light, access to water supply etc.